Xinachtli Teachers Training

 After completing the training, teachers will be able to plan and execute eight specific activities for their classrooms, and build on that knowledge for additional lessons.
 Participants will also be connected with a growing circle of trainees with whom they can exchange ideas around their implementation of the pedagogy in their practice.

-The online version of this training will launch this year — December 2022 — and will feature an exciting, interactive learning experience.
+The online version of this training will launch in 2023 and will feature an exciting, interactive learning experience.
 The 2023 summer training sessions are already being planned, and trainers are being prepared to present these face-to-face classes.

 The word Xinachtli is a Nahuatl word describing the moment a seed germinates.
 There is nothing more powerful than a seed.
 A seed can crack a slab of concrete with its sprout.
 It can lay dormant for decades and awaken with its fruit.
 A seed is powered by the full intent of the Universe, designed by Creation to explode with Life.